 Recipe FAQS

-It stays fresh in an airtight container in the fridge for up to 5 days.
-The flavors actually deepen over time, making it even better the next day!
+It stays fresh in an airtight container in the fridge for up to a week.
+The flavors actually deepen over time, making it even better the next day.
+If it hardens in the refrigerator, microwave for a few seconds and shake/stir well before using.

 Yes.
 Freeze in an ice cube tray for easy portioning.
 Once frozen, transfer cubes to a sealed container and store for up to 3 months.
 Just thaw in the fridge and stir before using.